 Act passed for the Forth and Cart Canal for a short half mile canal running south from the Forth and Clyde Canal at Clydebank to the River Clyde via a ladder of locks, single midway lock and lower ladder of locks.
 The canal was to provide a short cut from the Forth and Clyde Canal to Paisley via the River Cart.

 Grangemouth Railway (Forth and Clyde Canal Company))

-Forth and Clyde Canal (Forth and Clyde Navigation), Monkland Canal, Forth and Cart Canal and various assets such as the Grangemouth Railway (Forth and Clyde Canal Company)) and Drumpeller Railway, bought by the Caledonian Railway to compete with the North British Railway in the Forth - Clyde Valley.
+Forth and Clyde Canal (Forth and Clyde Navigation) including the Port Dundas branch, Monkland Canal, Forth and Cart Canal and various assets such as the Grangemouth Railway (Forth and Clyde Canal Company)) and Drumpeller Railway, bought by the Caledonian Railway to compete with the North British Railway in the Forth - Clyde Valley.
 The North British Railway is given running powers over the Grangemouth Railway (Forth and Clyde Canal Company)).
 Caledonian Railway given running powers over the Stirlingshire Midland Junction Railway to Larbert Junction

 |/ /1870||Clyde Bank Iron Shipyard [2nd]|

 J. & G. Thomson relocated their company from Clyde Bank Iron Shipyard [1st] to a new shipyard at West Barns O' Clyde and, to maintain continuity, retained the name 'Clyde Bank Iron Shipyard'.
 The Forth and Cart Canal ran down the east of the site.